Almost half of all Australians experience some form of mental health problem at some time in their life.

 Search Our Services Portal to find out details about the mental health services we commission.

-The Australian Government is also funding new Head to Health centres in Burnie, Devonport and outer Hobart – and we are leading this work.
+The Australian Government is also funding new Medicare Mental Health Centres in Burnie, Devonport and outer Hobart – and we are leading this work.

 When we talk about psychosocial support, we’re talking about programs and activities designed to help people with a severe mental illness increase their functioning in day-to-day life.